Mixed-precision iterative refinement for low-rank Lyapunov equations

 \section{Conclusions}

 We have developed a mixed-precision IR framework for the factored solution of low-rank Lyapunov equations, in the formulation of either Cholesky-type or $\ldlt$-type.
 Guided by rounding error analysis, we analyzed how to utilize mixed precision and choose the algorithmic parameters within the IR framework.
 We then focused on the case where the solver is the sign function Newton iteration, and we developed a $\ldlt$-type sign function Newton iteration, enabling the refinement of a computed solution from an indefinite residual.
-Our numerical experiments indicate that reduced precision can be employed as the solver precision to accelerate the solution of Lyapunov equations without compromising accuracy.

 This work is the first step towards exploiting the emerging new reduced formats, such as the half precision, in solving the low-rank Lyapunov equation.
 Future lines of research include implementation of the IR algorithms on hardware that natively supports the low-precision formats.
-Investigating the use of reduced precision with other popular Lyapunov equation solvers---such as ADI-based and Krylov-based methods---within the mixed-precision IR framework is also an interesting problem.
-It might be possible to accelerate the IR algorithm by replacing the sign function Newton iteration solver with some inexact Kleinman--Newton solver~\cite{fhs09} that adaptively tightens the convergence tolerance as the refinement proceeds.
+Investigating the use of reduced precision with other popular Lyapunov equation solvers---such as ADI-based~\cite{blp08} and Krylov-based methods~\cite{jbri06}, \cite{simo07}---within the mixed-precision IR framework is also an interesting problem.
+It may also be possible to accelerate the IR algorithm by using inexact Lyapunov solvers whose convergence tolerances are chosen adaptively as the refinement proceeds~\cite{kufr20}.